Raise a Concern

 What is ‘Fitness to Practise’?

-An individual is ‘Fit to Practise’ if they have the skills, knowledge and character to practice their profession safely and effectively.
+An individual is ‘Fit to Practise’ if they have the skills, knowledge and character to practise their profession safely and effectively.

 To be on the Academy Register an individual has to show that they are fit to practise at the time when they first join the Register, and to provide continued evidence of their fitness to practise whenever they renew their registration, usually on an annual basis.